South Vienna, Ohio

 South Vienna is a village in Clark County, Ohio, United States.
-The population was 384 at the 2010 census.
+The population was 402 at the 2020 census.
 It is part of the Springfield, Ohio Metropolitan Statistical Area.

-The South Vienna Corn Festival is well known throughout the area, and is held on the weekend after Labor Day.
+Located about halfway between Dayton, OH and Columbus, the South Vienna Corn Festival is held in the area on the weekend after Labor Day.
 The village also has the distinction of having Permit #1, issued by the State of Ohio for traffic lights.

 History

 South Vienna was originally called Vienna, and under the latter name was platted in 1833.
 A post office called Vienna Cross Roads was established in 1840, and the name was changed to South Vienna in 1909.